Gallie83/PP3-Python/README.md

        https://battleship-project3.herokuapp.com/ deployed to Heroku

 [Back to top](<#contents>)

+# Credits
+## Content

+* The random library was imported into python to generate random number for the ships positions.
+* All code, except where otherwise specified, was written by me - Kevin Gallagher

 # Acknowledgements
 The site was completed as a Portfolio 3 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.